clairey-zx81/json-model/BACKLOG.md

 ## Current Tasks

+- [x] tests: check how clang compares to gcc (maybe a few pc better)
 - [x] static: partition long lists of properties based on first bytes
 - [x] static: use more bytes for str hashing depending on min len
 - [x] static: generate hexa constants for partition limits tests